Misaligned magnetized accretion flows onto spinning black holes: Magneto-spin alignment, outflow power, and intermittent jets: Results

 The space-time plots show that jet production in these models is intermittent and the disk orientation undergoes rapid changes depending on the strength of the magnetic flux near the BH horizon.
 Whenever there is enough magnetic flux on the BH horizon to launch a jet, these jets not only force the disk into alignment with the BH spin (indicated by the sharp reduction in $\mathcal{T}_{\rm disk}$ when $\eta_{\rm out}$ is large) but also inadvertently collide with the disk bulk.
-These jet-disk collisions push gas and magnetic flux outwards, which depletes $\phi_{\rm BH}$ and reduces jet power.
+These jet-disk collisions push gas and magnetic flux outward, which depletes $\phi_{\rm BH}$ and reduces jet power.
 As the jet power reduces in strength, the angular momentum vector of the accreting gas in the inner disk switches back to that of the large scale disk.
-Over time, magnetic flux re-accumulates near the BH, relaunching the jets.
-This oscillatory behavior in the inner disk tilt angle continues until enough magnetic flux has escaped the simulation domain and the disk reaches a quasi-steady state warped structure reminiscent of weakly magnetized misaligned accretion flows seen in \citet[][]{Chatterjee_2020}, typically dubbed as ``SANE'' accretion flows in GRMHD literature \citep[e.g.,][]{narayanSANE2012,Porth:19}.
+Over time, magnetic flux reaccumulates near the BH, relaunching the jets.
+This oscillatory behavior in the inner disk tilt angle continues until enough magnetic flux has escaped the simulation domain and the disk reaches a quasi$-$steady state warped structure reminiscent of weakly magnetized misaligned accretion flows seen in \citet[][]{Chatterjee_2020}, typically dubbed as ``Standard and Normal Evolution'' accretion flows in GRMHD literature \citep[][]{narayanSANE2012,Porth:19}.

-In both \tf{} and \tg{} models, any outflows, when generated, push the bulk of the available gas and magnetic flux out to large radii and eventually out of the simulation domain that extends out to $r=10^3\rg$.
+In both \texttt{T75} and \texttt{T90} models, any outflows, when generated, push the bulk of the available gas and magnetic flux out to large radii and eventually out of the simulation domain that extends out to $r=10^3\rg$.
 This behavior is confirmed by the higher resolution simulation \ti{}, increasing confidence in our results.
-Such a result is a feature of both the (relatively) small outer radial boundary of $r=10^3\,r_{\rm g}$ and our use of outflow radial boundary conditions that do not resupply the simulation domain with any additional gas or magnetic flux over time as opposed to Bondi-Hoyle-Lyttleton \citep[]{Hoyle:1939, bondi:1944, Edgar:2004} type models \citep[e.g., quasi-spherical rotating inflows or wind-fed inflows;][]{Ressler:2020:sgra_MAD,Lalakos:2022} where a common choice is to fix the magnetic field at the outer radial boundary of the simulation domain.
+Such a result is a feature of both the (relatively) small outer radial boundary of $r=10^3\,r_{\rm g}$ and our use of outflow radial boundary conditions that do not resupply the simulation domain with any additional gas or magnetic flux over time as opposed to Bondi-Hoyle-Lyttleton \citep[]{Hoyle:1939, bondi:1944, Edgar:2004} type models (e.g., quasi-spherical rotating inflows or wind-fed inflows; \citep{Lalakos:2022, Ressler:2023}) where a common choice is to fix the magnetic field at the outer radial boundary of the simulation domain.